-So, there we have an overview of this country's fundamental competitiveness, but it will be of use to actually look at the actual trade figures to see how we have actually fared.
+So, there we have an overview of this country's fundamental competitiveness, but it will be of benefit to look at the historical trade figures to see how we have actually fared.

-7) SOUTH AFRICA'S ECONOMY - A SIMPLISTIC VIEW
+SOUTH AFRICA'S ECONOMY - A SIMPLISTIC VIEW

 When looking at the performance of an economy, economists speak in terms of Trade Account, Services Account, Current Account, Balance of Payments, Net Capital Inflows, etc. But what do these terms and numbers actually mean?
 Can we relate these numbers to an ordinary business, and if so, how?